Graduate Field of Global Development

 A candidate for the Master of Professional Studies in Global Development degree must complete the following items to be eligible to graduate:

-- A maximum of 6 of the required 30 credit hours may be earned through the student's capstone project.
+(b) A maximum of 6 of the required 30 credit hours may be earned through the student's problem-solving project (see third bullet).

 - A petition to the MPS committee for exceptions to credit hour requirements may be submitted to the Director of Graduate Studies.
 Language courses and writing courses do not count toward the credits required for the degree.